acquia/blt/docs/developer/testing.rst

 .. note::

-   Selenium is required to run Drupal tests, and the Cloud Platform pipelines feature doesn't support Selenium (due to Java not being installed).
-Thus, you can't run these tests using the pipelines feature.
-You can still run the rest of the test suite (such as Behat and PHPUnit) using Chrome.
+   You can run Drupal tests using either Selenium or headless Chrome.
+Acquia Pipelines doesn't support Selenium (due to Java not being installed).
+   Therefore, you must run the tests using headless Chrome in Pipelines.

 Drupal's run-tests.sh script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~